GHeart01/GHeart01/README.md

 Welcome to my GitHub profile!
 I'm passionate about programming and always eager to collaborate, learn, and contribute to exciting projects.

 ## About Me
-- 🔧 **Programming Enthusiast**: Skilled in C++, Python, Swift, and open to exploring other languages and frameworks.
+- 🔧 **Programming Enthusiast**: Skilled in C++, Python, HTML, CSS, JS, and open to exploring other languages and frameworks.
+- 🔨 **Cureently Working on**: TensorflowJS, ReactJS, pyTorch
 - 💡 **Looking to Collaborate**: I’m enthusiastic about working on creative and impactful projects.
 Let’s build something amazing together!

 ## Languages
+Web building: HTML, CSS, JS
+Programming: Python, C, C++
+AI: TensorflowJS, pyTorch

 ## Frameworks